Jared Grasso: Coaching career

 After graduation, Grasso joined the coaching staff at Hofstra, where he was a graduate assistant for the 2002–03 season before moving on to Hartford for a two-year assistant coaching stint.
 He returned to his alma mater Quinnipiac for a season as an assistant coach before becoming an assistant coach under Dereck Whittenburg at Fordham.

 When Whittenburg was fired on December 3, 2009, Grasso took over head coaching duties on an interim basis for the Rams for the remainder of the season.
 At 29 years old Grasso was then the youngest Division 1 coach in the country.

-Grasso was fired by Fordham after a 1-22 record for the remainder of the season.
-He joined Tim Cluess's staff at Iona as the Associate Head Men’s Basketball coach for the 2010-2011 season.
+Grasso was not retained by Fordham after the 2010 season.
+He joined Tim Cluess's staff at Iona as the Associate Head Men's Basketball coach for the 2010–2011 season.
 During his 8 years at Iona the Gaels appeared in five NCAA tournaments, and 3 NITs.
 In addition, Iona won four MAAC conference tournament titles, along with four MAAC regular season titles.

 On April 2, 2018, Grasso was named the 8th head coach in Bryant men's basketball history, and the second in the Division I era, replacing Tim O'Shea.

 Grasso led the Bulldogs to one of the nation's biggest turnarounds.
 The Bulldogs were the only team in the nation to triple its win total.
 Grasso was recognized as a finalist for the Joe B. Hall Award as the nation's top first-year head coach.

 In the 2020–21 season Grasso was named the USBWA District 1 Coach of the Year, while leading Bryant to its best record in the program's D1 history.

 In the 2021–2022 season Grasso was named NEC Coach of the Year, while leading Bryant to its best season in program history, winning 22 games and winning the regular season and conference tournament titles.

-On September 29, 2023, it was reported that Grasso was on leave from Bryant University.
-Two days after the report, on October 1, Grasso was charged with a hit-and-run in North Smithfield, Rhode Island.
-Charges were dropped on November 8 and Grasso resigned as the Bryant head coach on November 13.
+On September 27, 2023, Bryant University placed Grasso on administrative leave for an undisclosed matter unrelated to subsequent events, which was publicly reported two days later.
+On October 1, Grasso was charged with a misdemeanor hit-and-run in North Smithfield, Rhode Island.
+The charge was dismissed on November 8 following a settlement through his insurance, though he remained on leave.
+Grasso officially resigned as head coach on November 13.

 In April 2024, Grasso was named Director of Athletic Advancement and Recruitment, as well as head coach of varsity and postgraduate basketball, at The Knox School, a private boarding and day school in St. James, New York.

-In the 2024-2025 season led the Knox School to a 34-6 record and a place in the Prep School National Championships.
+In May 2026, Grasso joined Ivan Thomas's staff at Hampton as an assistant coach and recruiting coordinator.